 Carmel benefitted from the establishment of larger architectural firms like those of Robert Stanton and Robert R. Jones, which designed numerous significant buildings of all function types in the village.
-These offices became a conduit for numerous local architects who would design buildings during the Postwar era, including Walter Burde, Will Shaw, Thomas Elston, Jr., William L. Cranston, Robert McIntire and Donald Wald (see Appendix B: Architects, Designers and Builders in Carmel, 1940 - 1986 for additional examples).
+These offices became a conduit for many local architects who would design buildings during the Postwar era, including Walter Burde, Will Shaw, Thomas Elston, Jr., William L. Cranston, Robert McIntire and Donald Wald (see Appendix B: Architects, Designers and Builders in Carmel, 1940 - 1986 for additional examples).

-Frank Lloyd Wright, who arrived in Carmel after confirming Della Walker's commission for the Walker House in 1945.
-The architect would influence, a group of eager young Carmel modernists.
-Architects/designers such as Jon Konigsfhofer, Rowan Maiden and Albert Henry Hill constructed buildings derived from Wright's Usonian design principles espoused at the Mrs. Clinton Walker House.179
+Frank Lloyd Wright, who arrived in Carmel after confirming Della Walker's commission for the Walker House in 1945, influenced a group of eager young Carmel modernists.
+Architects/designers such as Jon Konigsfhofer, Rowan Maiden and Albert Henry Hill constructed buildings derived from Wright's Usonian design principles espoused at the Mrs. Clinton Walker House.
+172

 Notable Carmel architect Mark Mills, a student at Wright's Taliesen West, came to Carmel and was on-site during construction of the Walker House, when he took the dramatic image shown below.
-In 1952, the young architect received two lots from Della Walker on 13th Avenue and designed the first two of his Wrightian Organic-style homes, the Walker Spec House (1951) and the Mills House (1953).180
+In 1952, the young architect received two lots from Della Walker at the NE corner of 13th Avenue and Mission Street and designed the first two of his Organic-style homes, the Walker Spec House (1951) and the Mills House (1953).